sp-amm/readmegenerator/README.md

 Pull requests are welcome.

 ## Tests
-test file is not create for this project.
+No test file is included.

 ## Questions
 You can find more information at my github profile at https://github.com/sp-amm.